-In this guide we will explain just what is a cryptocurrency, the background of cryptocurrencies.
+In this guide, we will explain just what a cryptocurrency is, the background of cryptocurrencies.
 How they work and why cryptocurrencies have grabbed so much attention in recent years.

 In this guide, we will break it down for you in an easy way.
 And at the end of this guide, you will have a wide enough grasp about cryptocurrencies.

 - Bitcoin: The beginning of a new digital currency universe